FaeWay/cultivation-idle/README.md

 A i-should-be-finishing-my-doctorate idle/clicker game to teach myself the Ionic Framework.

 # To-Do:

-- Github pages Auto-Deploy
 - More Features!
-- Wiki?
+- Styling Consistency Pass
+- Move all timers out of components and into GDS